Dr. Jerome Kassirer M.D. ’50

 Bill Burton '95

 President Barack Obama's Press Secretary for the 2008 election campaign and was a Deputy White House Press Secretary for the Obama administration from February 2009 until March 2011.
-He is now the California Managing Director for SKDKnickerbocker.
+He was the California Managing Director for SKDKnickerbocker from January 2015 until December 2018.
+In December 2018 he joined Bryson Gillette, LLC as a Political and Communications Specialist.

 Gregory Halpern '95